All Episodes

 No, the theft would be her wealth tax, another bite at the apple because you save too much money.

-Yeah, Warren under fire, claiming this Indian lineage that went on for years and years and years, despite any documentation, is identified as Elizabeth Warren Cherokee under each of the five recipes she contributes in the hand in the cookbook published in 1984 by the five civilized tribe museum uh that printed this book.
+Yeah, Warren under fire, claiming this Indian lineage that went on for years and years and years, despite any documentation, is identified as Elizabeth Warren Cherokee under each of the five recipes she contributes in the cookbook published in 1984 by the Five Civilized Tribes Museum that printed this book.

-Uh the Washington Post pointed out that yeah, Elizabeth Warren listed race as American Indian on the Texas Bar Registration in 1986.
+The Washington Post pointed out that, yeah, Elizabeth Warren listed race as American Indian on the Texas Bar Registration in 1986.

-You know, why my grandmother said that my Aunt B said that, oh, uh my grandfather had high cheekbones.
+My grandmother said that my Aunt B said that, oh, my grandfather had high cheekbones.

-Anyway, the reporting on this, now that's gonna become a bigger problem for her.
+Anyway, the reporting on this, now that's going to become a bigger problem for her.

-1996, the spokesperson, news director in the Harvard Law School, Michael uh Troomrah identified Warren as a Native American professor in the Harvard Crimson.
+1996, the spokesperson, news director in the Harvard Law School, Michael Troomra, identified Warren as a Native American professor in the Harvard Crimson.

 In a letter to the New York Times, he states that the law school at Harvard had appointed eight women, including a Native American.

-Three days later, the Crimson reiterated that Harvard Law Harvard Law School has only one tenured minority woman, Gottlieb, uh Professor Elizabeth Warren, Native American.
+Three days later, the Crimson reiterated that Harvard Law School has only one tenured minority woman, Gottlieb, professor, Elizabeth Warren, Native American.

 1999, Harvard begins pushing its affirmative action plan on its website and lists a single Native American professor.